 The Aerials site should not have any obstacles or obstructions that will cause any inconvenience or difficulty for the competitor.
-There should be ample space available in the Start and Finish area for the competitors.
+There should be ample space available in the Start and Finish areas for the competitors.
 4105.3 Preparation of Start Area

-The Start shall be prepared in such a way that the competitors can stand relaxed in the starting area.
+4105.3.1 The Start shall be prepared in such a way that the competitors can stand relaxed in the starting area.